 Adult & Family: “The family that kicks together sticks together.”
 Mr. Lacey One of our more popular classes, the adult and family class allows for parents to learn alongside their children.
 This class runs at a higher intensity than the youth class.

 Sparring Class: Sparring techniques are taught within a controlled environment and using WTF Olympic style rules.
 Full protective gear is worn during this contact sparring class.
-This class is open to orange and higher belts for children ages 6+.
+This class is open to high-orange and higher belts for children ages 6+.
 Adults at all belt levels are welcome to join.

 Weapons Class: Weapon training using Bo Staff, Escrima, and Nunchucks is open to students of all belt levels that have demonstrated focus and self-discipline.